 Industry 5.0 integrates people and machines into production to achieve more personalization, possibilities, and sustainable development.
 Industry 5.0 has three core elements: Humancentric, sustainability, and resilience.
 Humancentric emphasizes human-machine collaboration.
 Talent is the core of industrial operation.
 Technology is to serve humans better, not to replace humans.
 The sustainability of Industry 5.0 includes economic, environmental, social, and technological sustainability.
 In these aspects, Industry 5.0 has new requirements and development directions for sustainability.
 The carbon footprint runs through every link of the industry.
-Reducing carbon emissions is the requirement of Industry 5.0, as well as the concept of sustainability, all affect and reduce carbon emissions to varying degrees.
+Reducing carbon emissions is the requirement of Industry 5.0 for environmental sustainability.
+The technological innovation and progress of Industry 5.0, as well as the concept of sustainability, all affect and reduce carbon emissions to varying degrees.